Bombshell Abigail Ratchford Spills Out Of Sexy Purple Cut-Out Dress

 “OMG this is gorgeous,” another raved with a series of flame emoji.

 “Wow.
 You look great in this.
-Beautiful!,” one more Instagram user wrote.
+Beautiful!” one more Instagram user wrote.

 As previously mentioned, Abigail regularly shows off her amazing body in bikinis.
 The Inquisitr shared that Abigail showed off her toned and tanned derriere, as well as her fit legs while clad in a yellow bikini with tiny white polka dots.
-The NSFW swimsuit appeared to have no straps in the back and her gorgeous backside took center stage in the shot as the model wore her hair curled and in long pigtails for the hot look.
+The NSFW swimsuit appeared to have no straps in the back and her gorgeous backside took center stage in the shot as the model wore her hair curled and in long pigtails.

 Not surprisingly, that post earned the model over 187,000 likes and 2,000-plus comments.